OpenFn/docs/docs/jobs/job-writing-guide.md

 });
 ```

-## Referencing credential secrets

-If developing locally, you may

-When you want to reference a secret from your creden job has completed, the final state object will be "returned" by the
-openfn runtime.

 ## Cleaning final state

 When your job has completed, the final state object will be "returned" by the